sebasmos/Multi-building-tracker/README.md

 <div align="justify"><p>
 The problem previously stated corresponds exactly to a data assignment problem.
 To solve it, the Hungarian Algorithm is used (sometimes referred as Munkres or Kuhn-Munkres algorithm).
-It is a strategy frequently employed in multiple object tracking systems [12] to find the optimal assignment between "workers" and "tasks" (in this case between the buildings detected in step $t$ and those detected in step t+1) by minimizing a cost matrix.
+It is a strategy frequently employed in multiple object tracking systems [12] to find the optimal assignment between "workers" and "tasks" (in this case between the buildings detected in step t and those detected in step t+1) by minimizing a cost matrix.
 It has been proven that the algorithm solves the problem in a polynomial time, which is fast enough for the intended application.
  </p></div>
 The process can be summarized as follows: